drdplusinfo/drdplus-stamina/README.md

 What is your current fatigue?
 And a malus caused by it?
 How well did you rested?

 ### Warning: there is a difference against PPH v1.0
-On PHP page 117 is example with little catty Mrrr and its less-than-one fatigue boundary.
+In PPH on page 117 left column is an example with little catty Mrrr and its less-than-one fatigue boundary.

-As a result of her endurance -29 should be 2/6 chance (66.7 %) she dies on birth, but the example gives her 1 stamina point instead, therefore her grid of fatigue would has just a single row with a single field.
+As a result of her endurance -29 should be 2/6 chance (66.7 %) she dies on birth, but the example gives her 1 stamina point instead and her grid of fatigue has just a single row with a single field.

-This `drd-plus/stamina` library does *NOT* allows such thing so on endurance of -29 there is 66.7 % the creature will die.
+This `drd-plus/stamina` library does *NOT* allows such thing so on endurance of -29 there is 66.7 % the creature will simply die.